boyahou/boyahou.github.io/_pages/about.md

 ---

-I am a postdoctoral research associate at the University of Illinois Urbana-Champaign (UIUC).
-Prior to this, I received my Ph.D in Electrical and Computer Engineering at UIUC and B.Eng. in Electrical Engineering from Zhejiang University.
+I am a postdoctoral research associate at the University of Illinois Urbana-Champaign (UIUC), working with Prof. Maxim Raginsky and Prof. Olgica Milenkovic.
+Prior to this, I received my Ph.D in Electrical and Computer Engineering at UIUC advised by Prof. Subhonmesh Bose.
+I obtained B.Eng. in Electrical Engineering from Zhejiang University.

 # Selected Publications: